 Meanwhile, only a small proportion of the Upstream survey respondents say they respond positively to QR codes (9%) and augmented reality (2%).

 Some marketing messages have a higher likelihood of getting through to consumers than others.
 26% of the UK and US consumers say they are more likely to respond to messages tailored to their personal interests, while 22% are more likely to respond to promotions that are location-specific, and 21% to promotions that are contextually relevant to what they were doing.
 Other types of promotions that respondents report being more likely to respond to include those specific to the time they are sent (14%) and those with attention-grabbing phrasing (7%).

 About the Data: The Digital Advertising Attitudes Report 2012 was commissioned by Upstream and conducted by YouGov.
 The total sample size was 2,054 UK adults and 2,015 US adults.
 Fieldwork was undertaken from January 24-26, 2012, and the survey was carried out online.

-Topics: Analytics & Automated, Brand Metrics, Email, Europe, Mobile Phone, Most Popular Recent Charts/Stories, Online, Online & Mobile, Personalization, PR, Promotions, Coupons & Co-op, Retail & E-Commerce, Social Media, Technology, Telecom, Youth & Gen X
+Topics: Analytics & Automated, Brand Metrics, Data-driven, Email, Europe, Mobile Phone, Most Popular Recent Charts/Stories, Online, Online & Mobile, Personalization, PR, Promotions, Coupons & Co-op, Retail & E-Commerce, Social Media, Technology, Telecom, Youth & Gen X

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.